fariborzaref/fariborzaref/README.md

   </ul>
 </section>
 <p align="right"><a href="#top">Back to top ↑</a></p>
 <li><i>Rigor is empathy in structure.
-Each variable represents a life condition — my task is to translate it with precision.</li>
+Each variable represents a life condition, my task is to translate it with precision.</li>